actionhero/actionhero/wiki/core/cache.md

 * Callback: `next(error)`
 	* will be false if the object cannot be found, and true if destroyed

-You can see an example of using the cache within an action in `[actions/cacheTest.js](https://github.com/evantahler/actionhero/blob/master/actions/cacheTest.js)`
+You can see an example of using the cache within an action in [actions/cacheTest.js](https://github.com/evantahler/actionhero/blob/master/actions/cacheTest.js)

 ## Redis

-The timestamps regarding `api.cahce.load` are to help clients understand if they are working with data which has been modified by another peer (when running in a cluster).
+The timestamps regarding `api.cache.load` are to help clients understand if they are working with data which has been modified by another peer (when running in a cluster).

 Keep in mind that many clients/servers can access a cached value simultaneously, so build your actions carefully not to have conflicting state.